waynodiablo/Oystercard/further_javascript/notes_app_user_stories.md

 I can see the full text of an individual note on its own page So I can see all the information in the note
 ```

+(NB: notes do not need to be permanently stored.
+If the user refreshes their web page, they'll lose their notes, and that's fine.)